bren-uijl/bren-uijl/README.md

 ## 💡 Fun Facts

 - 🧮 Still love programming on my TI-83!
-- 🤖 Interested in AI and automation
+- :copilot: Interested in AI and automation
 - 🚀 Excited about learning new technologies
 - 🎮 Game development experiments